vickmuir/Backup/restoring-evault-bmr-system-volume-image.md

 3. If you accept the terms, select the check box, and click **Next** to continue. <br/> This brings up the main EVault system restore menu.
 4. For this operation, select **Restore My System**.
 <br/>![Figure 2 - BMR Main menu](/images/bmr2.png)
 5. The EVault system restore wizard appears.
-It gives a general overview of what will be done and the steps needed.
 Select **Next** to continue
 <br/>![Figure 3 - BMR Wizard](/images/bmr3.png)
 6. Select a backup type to restore from.
 Select **EVault software** then click **Next** to continue.
 7. On the **backup location** screen, select the vault, and enter in the vault address, EVault Account number, the user name, and password.
 Then, click **Next** to continue.